jvalenzuela/atform/doc/source/term.rst

 typically use the term it supports, however, it will not reference itself as supporting the term.

+Tests can be identified and built based on their relation to terms in the :ref:`gui_terms` panel of the :ref:`gui`.

 A cross-reference of terms and tests that support or use them can be generated with :py:func:`atform.get_terms` as shown below.